skaar513/skaar513.github.io/README.md

 - <a href=https://skaar513.github.io/startpage/startpage>startpage</a>

 ## Issues
-The background doesn't load properly when the webpage is not as long as the height of the device. <br>
+<p>1.
+The background doesn't load properly when the webpage is not as long as the height of the device. </p
-The heading font does not render properly on firefox forks (atleast out of the box).
+<p>2.
+The heading font does not render properly on firefox forks (atleast out of the box). </p>

 ## References
 Some help from